rian39/notes/canguilhem_normal_pathological.md

 health is a set of securities and assurances, securities in the present, assurances for the future.
 As there is a psychological assurance which is not presumption, there is a biological assurance which is not excess, and which is health.
 Health is a regulatory flywheel of the possibilities of reaction.
 190

-Inversely, disease is characterized by the fact that is is a reduction in the margin of tolerance for the environment's inconstancies.
+Inversely, disease is characterized by the fact that it is a reduction in the margin of tolerance for the environment's inconstancies.
 199

 But who isn't in the shadow of a traumatism, barring a return to intrauterine existence?
 If even then!
 199